tommy-russoniello/docs/bounties.md

 ### Collecting Payment
 Bounty rewards will be sent through PayPal in USD.
-To claim your bounty after gaining eligibility for the reward please send us an email with your PayPal information using the same email you used to create your git commits.
+To claim your bounty after gaining eligibility for the reward please send us an email to [bounties@monstercat.com](mailto:bounties@monstercat.com) with your PayPal information using the same email you used to create your git commits.

 Payment will only be sent to the person who submits a pull request.
 If you are working as a team it us up to that person to distribute the funds to their team.